-Course Type Course Code Name of Course L Т Р Credit

-Elective-I Additive Manufacturing 3 0 0 3
+Course Type Course Code Name of Course L Т Р Credit Elective-I Additive Manufacturing 3 0 0 3 Course Obj Course Objective research will a To provide detailed understanding of additive manufacturing processes.

-Course Objective

-To provide detailed understanding of additive manufacturing processes.
 The prospect of future research will also discuss in the course which will encourage the PG students to carryout research in the advance area.
+Learning Outcomes Upon successful completion of this course, students will: • Broad understanding of Additive Manufacturing processes using different technologies.